AI-Sandbox-AI-Healthcare/neural-network-assignment-3/README.md

 `conftest.py` runs first and aborts the whole run with an error if you modified any provided helper (`load_patient_visits`, `PAIN_KEYWORDS`, `_VISIT_FEATURE_COLS`) — revert the change if that happens.
-Otherwise **14 tests** run (12 if PyTorch is not installed — the two function-6 tests skip): the 6 functions you implement plus `get_sandbox_params()`.

 Every stub raises `NotImplementedError` until you implement it; its test then fails with a plain `... is not implemented yet` message (no traceback) — expected for a stub, not a bug.
 Implement the function and re-run.
-The two PyTorch tests (function 6) are skipped automatically if PyTorch is not installed.

 Run a single test while you work on one function: